nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 You will see 36 todos listed.
 These are all todos in the list that are not yet completed.
 Notice there were 14 todos listed when `find c/` run.
 36 + 14 = 50, which is the total number of todos in the sample data for manual testing.

+### Edit a Todo with Name and Tags

+Run `list` to show all todos.

+Run `edit 1 Walk the dog edited ta/edited`

+You will see that the first todo is now changed into a todo with `Walk the dog edited` as  its name and `petcare` and `edited` as its tags.

+### Edit for Cleaning the Tags of a Todo

+Run `edit 1 t/`

+You will see that the first todo has no any tag.

+### Edit for Adding Multiple Tags

+Run `edit 1 ta/tag1 ta/tag2`

+You will see that the first todo's tags are now changed `tag1` and `tag2`.

+The three edit commands above can also apply to deadline todo and event todo.

+### Edit to Convert a Floating Todo to a Deadline Todo

+Run `edit 1 e/11:00AM 11/11/17`

+You will see that the first todo has a new end time `11:00AM 11/11/17`.
+Now this todo is a deadline todo.

+### Edit to Convert a Floating Todo to a Event Todo

+Run `edit 2 s/10:00AM 11/11/17 e/12:00PM 11/11/17`

+You will see that the second todo has a new start time `10:00AM 11/11/17` and a new end time `12:00PM 11/11/17`.
+Now this todo is a event todo.

+### Edit to Convert a Deadline Todo to a Event Todo

+This is same as converting a floating todo to a event todo.

+Run `edit 1 s/10:00AM 11/11/17 e/12:00PM 11/11/17`

+You will see that the first todo has a new start time `10:00AM 11/11/17` and a new end time `12:00PM 11/11/17`.
+Now this todo is a event todo.

+### Edit to Convert a Event Todo to a Deadline Todo

+Run `edit 1 e/1:00PM 11/11/17`

+You will see that the first todo's new start time is gone and it has a new end time `1:00PM 11/11/17`.
+Now this todo is a deadline todo.

+### Edit a Todo with Defualt Date and Time

+Run `edit 1 e/`

+You will see that the first todo's new end time is set to tomorrow's midnight.

+Run `edit 1 s/ e/`

+You will see that the first todo's new start time is set to today's midnight and new end time is set to tomorrow's midnight.

+### Edit a Todo with Defualt Date

+Run `edit 1 e/1/1/17`

+You will see that the first todo's new end time is set to `12:00AM 01/01/17`.
+This todo is now changed into a deadline todo.
+If you want to keep the start time, you should type the start time information.

+Run `edit 1 s/1/1/17 e/2/1/17`

+You will see that the first todo's new start time is set to `12:00AM 01/01/17` and new end time is set to `12:00AM 02/01/17`.
+This todo is now changed into a event todo.

+All edit command will change a complete todo back to a uncomplete todo.